walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 current Face ID or Touch ID enrollment set and therefore requires a qualifying physical device.
 Protected non-P-256 requests fail without software fallback.

+`MobileWalletFactory(activity)` weakly references that activity.
+If the wallet outlives one activity instance, use `MobileWalletFactory(applicationContext) { activityTracker.currentFragmentActivity }` so protected operations resolve the current prompt host after configuration changes.

 This setting applies only when a key is created.
 It does not reclassify, replace, or rotate an existing key.
 Inspect `wallet.keys()` for each key's requested and effective policy and effective hardware backing when the platform can report it reliably.
 Changing the default affects future keys only.